CMNA-Workshop/cmna22/content/submission.md

 * Short papers describing work in progress (up to 5 pages).
 * Demos (2 page abstract describing the demo)
 * Posters (2 page abstract explaining the concept behind the poster).

+All accepted submissions will be archived locally on this site.
+Long & short papers will also be archved through CEUR workshop proceedings.
+Demos & posters will only be archived locally.

 It is highly recommended, but not mandatory, to format papers using the [CEUR Single Column Style](http://ceur-ws.org/Vol-XXX/) (more details below in the style section).
 Paper submission will be handled by the Easychair conference system.
 Please submit your paper here via easychair: